message/iata/PT.md

-Published 17.09.2021
+Published 29.09.2021
-1. Until 30 September 2021, passengers are not allowed to enter.
+1. Until 31 October 2021, passengers are not allowed to enter.
 This does not apply to:
 - nationals of Portugal and their family members;
 - residents of Portugal;